ArunaStorage/documentation/get_started/basic_usage/02_How-To-Auth-Tokens.md

 * **MODIFY** ("PERMISSION_MODIFY"): Can create new resources and modify existing
 * **ADMIN** ("PERMISSION_ADMIN"): Can create new resources, modify existing and additionally delete

+### Available API token scopes:
+* **Global/Personal**:

+The fields `projectId` and `collectionId` are empty on creation.
+This token is valid with nearly every request and inherits the permissions which are set user-specific on projects.

+For example, when a user is added to a project with READ permission, this token "inherits and enforces" the user's READ permission with every request regarding the project or its resources.

+* **Project**:

+The field `projectId` is filled and the field `collectionId` is empty.
+This token is valid for the specific Project and all the resources which are associated with it.

+These tokens can be used to give general access to a Project and all resources registered under it, however, should not be distributed carelessly.

+* **Collection**:

+The field `collectionId` is filled and the field `projectId` is empty.
+This token is valid only for the specific Collection and its containing Objects/ObjectGroups.

+These tokens can be used to give users access to a more specific selection of Collections.

 ## Add users to Project

-Users can be granted specific permissions for projects, which are inherited and enforced by their personalized tokens.
+Users can be granted specific permissions for projects, which are inherited and enforced by their global/personal tokens.
-This makes it easy to add users to projects without having to create an additional token per project for each user.
+This makes it easy to add users to projects without them having to create an additional token per project or even collection.
-It also makes it easy to restrict or extend a user's permissions for a project without having to revoke and regenerate tokens.
+It also makes it easy to restrict or extend a user's permissions for a project without having to revoke, re-generate and/or re-distribute tokens.

-**Only project administrators can add other users to a project.**
+**Only project administrators and/or AOS administrators can add other users to a project.**

 ### Bash
 ```bash